aftersound/thoughts/docs/some-thoughts-on-data-topology.md

 # Some thoughts on data topology

-## Through entangled weeds in data world
+## Through patches of entangled weeds in data world

 If you are someone who has been working on big data area for a while, you must have been dealing with following questions day in and day out.